 The First Doctor started out as a jerk, but he clearly loves his granddaughter Susan.
 He goes through Character Development.

 Don't Trust the B---- in Apartment 23: Chloe is this in just the first episode.
-She's a complete bitch and steals rent money from her roommate, June.
-She exposes June's cheating fiance by seducing him.
+She's a complete bitch and steals rent money from her roommate, June, but she exposes June's cheating fiance by seducing him.
 June then thanks Chloe saying she probably would have found out it 10 years later and be divorced with 2 kids.

 Entourage: Ari Gold, a foul-mouthed, ambitious Hollywood agent who loves to berate people's social status, sexual orientation, appearance, age, and just about any weakness he perceives others to have.
 He actually cares deeply about everyone around him and would go great lengths to help them, proving his loyalty, compassion, and kindness under his Jerkass facade.